Rand / Dollar = 16.63

 South Africans can trade metals, energy, and agricultural assets on a powerful proprietary web-based platform and app.

 Traders also benefit from Guaranteed Stop Orders and other risk management features.
-Retail traders are capped to a leverage of 1:20, while professionals can use ratios up to 1:150 on commodities.
-The minimum deposit is $100 (1,800+ ZAR), and ZAR is a supported currency.
+Retail traders are capped at a leverage of 1:20, while professionals can use ratios up to 1:150 on commodities.

 Broker and Commodity Trading Features